briancairl/dont/README.md

 Note that the `core` implementations included here *do not depend on the STL*.

-## includes
+## Includes

 - appending to a template parameter pack
-- merging template parameter two packs
+- merging two or more template parameter packs
 - conditionally removing types from param packs
 - "iterating" over tuple-like objects (loop-unrolling)

-## running tests
+## Running tests

 ### Clean rebuild and test